|A parasite is an organism that survives in or on another species, usually at the expense of its host|

-A parasite is a tiny plant or animal organism that lives on or with or inside a larger species and acquires food from the host.
-In some situations, the parasite can harm the host and in other situations it’s presence is completely harmless.
+A parasite is a plant or an animal that lives on, or with, or inside a larger species extracting nutrients.
+In some cases, the parasite can harm the host and in other situations, it is completely harmless.
 There are three types of parasites namely ectoparasites, endoparasites and mesoparasites.

 Ectoparasites include parasites that survive outside the host and induce itching and rashes in that area.
-Endoparasites include parasites that survive inside the body of the host.
-For example, blood streams, muscles, digestive system and so on.
-Mesoparasites include parasites that enter the host through an opening of the body and embeds themselves partially on the host.
+Endoparasites include parasites that survive inside the body of the host, usually in the bloodstreams, muscles, digestive system and so on.
+Mesoparasites include parasites that enter the host through an opening of the body and embed themselves partially in the host.

-In a broad sense, parasitic infections are caused by protozoa, helminths and arthropods.
+Parasitic infections can be caused by a wide variety of organisms – from protozoa, and helminths to arthropods.
 For instance, giardia is an intestinal infection caused by the giardia parasite.

 - Parasites And Symbiosis – Definition, Types, Examples